etzelm/consistent-graph-store-api/README.md

 server hosts to attain maximum fault-tolerance and minimize access latency.
-To ensure strong consistency among server hosts in a partition that stores the same subset of graphs in our system, we will use an algorithm called Raft that uses a 2 phase commit sequence and timers to achieve consensus on a total order over any value given to us by the user.
+To ensure strong consistency among server hosts in a partition that stores the same subset of graphs in our system, we will use an algorithm called Raft that uses a 2 phase commit sequence and timers to achieve consensus on a total causal order over any value given to us by the user.
+Due to the CAP theorem, we know that using partitions to attain fault tolerance means we cannot have a graph store that is both highly available and strongly consistent.
+In this project, we will favour strong consistency over having our system be highly available, meaning our service should only return responses to requests if it can guarantee that it is using the most recent data available to it.

 ## Input Format Specifications
 - graph names